antonsolomko/snooker-andy/README.md

 Since reliability of inactive players constantly decreases with the passage of time, ratings of those who do not play for a while sooner or later (but no more than in 120 days) become *unofficial*.
 If that happens, they need to play certain number of gamse to confirm their level, before they can return their official status.

-### Official ranking
+### Club ranking

-Club official ranking is updated once a week based on Monday official ratings.
+Club official ranking is updated once a week based on Monday ratings.
+Players whose rating is unofficial stay unranked.

 ## Probabilistic interpretation